richelbilderbeek/bbbq_article/revision/README.md

 > how epitope prediction favors TMHs is interesting but only part of
 > the question.

-Although the main focus in our works is on the predictions.
-We do show that TMH derived epitopes are found in two peptide elution studies illustrating that indeed these peptides are presented on the surface of cells.
-We have now extended this analysis with MHC-I ligand studies as reported on IEDB the results show ....
-We furthermore mined the IEDB datbase for epitopes that evoke T-cell responses and correlated these to TMH fig?, ...% of these MHC-I and MHC-II epitopes stem form TMH showing that not only are TMH derived presented in MHC they also leed to T-cell responses.
-As is also evident from clincial studies e.g. MART... and ... that correlate to trans membrane helices, showing that indeed T-cell responses are generated against epitopes derived from TMH's.
+Although the main focus in our works is on the predictions, we now additionally show that epitopes taken from the IEDB database are likelier to be TMH-derived.
+We did this for epitopes that were obtained from an MHC assay (figure 2), illustrating that indeed these peptides are presented on the surface of cells.
+Furthermore, we  mined the IEDB database for epitopes that evoke T-cell responses (as shown in figure S3), which are also likelier to be derived from TMHs.

+Lastly, we correlated the percentage of TMH-derived epitopes taken from 9-mers (for MHC-I) and 14-mers (for MHC-II) from a human reference proteome, with these percentages as obtained from the IEDB (as shown in figure S2), indicating that our findings are robust.

 > The authors do present an example of TMH that are known to be presented by
 > MHC-I and MHC-II, from two peptide elution studies.
 These data indeed appear